-I'd like to share some of the good practice processes that we’ve identified through working with clients on Oracle Aconex.
-These can help projects run better and avoid the cost and time impacts of poor document management.
+I'd like to share some best practices for streamlining document management processes that we’ve identified through working with Oracle Aconex clients.
+These tips can help projects run more smoothly and avoid any cost and time impacts.

-The control and revision of documents is one area where establishing good procedure between participants can really help a project.
-Areas to focus on include the numbering, revision and status of documents, the control of transmittals, and the maintenance of a document issue register.
+Establishing good procedures between participants, including the control and revision of documents, can help streamline a project.
+These best practices include document numbering, revision and status of documents, the control of transmittals and distribution, and the maintenance of a document issue register.

 Clients may insist on implementing their own document numbering system, or participating organizations may combine to create a new system.
-Whichever way is chosen it is important to make a clear statement about the system and to ensure all parties are aware of it and use it.
+Regardless of the approach, it’s important to select a single method and ensure all parties are clear on the usage of the same system.

-In the case of a drawing, there will normally be a revision cloud around the area of change, with a revision letter placed inside a triangle attached to the cloud.
+Knowing which revision a user is looking at is critical to the cost and schedule of a project.
+The revision number and date must be clearly defined on the sheet so that the user can see which revision they are reviewing.
+In the case of a drawing, there will normally be a revision cloud around the area of change with a revision letter placed inside a triangle attached to the cloud.
 CAD drawings would have this on a revision cloud layer, with a new layer created for each cloud.

-We see these four principles as being essential for effective document revision management.
+These four principles are essential for effective document revision management.
 Let us know if there is anything you think should be added to this list.